buildpacks/rfcs/text/0000-danger-zone.md

 # Motivation
 [motivation]: #motivation

 Currently, every part of the filesystem available during `detect` and every part of the filesystem other than layers during `build` are read-only.
-This satisifies most use-cases, but specifically does not support the possibility of multiple builds sharing a communal filesystem location.
+This satisfies most use-cases, but specifically does not support the possibility of multiple builds sharing a communal filesystem location.
 While this would likely to be a disaster in many situations, especially in production environments, being able to share a filesystem between a development laptop and a build is _very_ useful.
 For example, the single longest bit of building a Java application from source is the initial population of a Maven or Gradle cache.
-Hundreds and perhaps thousands of artifacts are downlaoded to do the very first build and subsequently never need to be downloaded again.
+Hundreds and perhaps thousands of artifacts are downloaded to do the very first build and subsequently never need to be downloaded again.
 Caching these artifacts in a `cache = true` layer helps, but doesn't solve the first build speed problem and results in a pretty poor demo experience.
 If a user could mount their `~/.m2` or `~/.gradle` folders into the build container, accepting the overall risk of such a choice, the experience would be vastly superior.

 This benefit is generally useful and extends beyond build caches to nearly every aspect of buildpack usage including development of both buildpacks and the lifecycle.